Are You Getting the Best Out of Your Leadership Team?

 Blind spots can abound here, so executives must be transparent, able to be vulnerable, comfortable with learning in public, and equipped with strong dialogue skills.
-The interaction rules that they adopt — they are not the same for every leadership team — have to transcend cultural, functional, and circumstantial variations.
+The interaction rules that they adopt — they aren’t the same for every leadership team — have to transcend cultural, functional, and circumstantial variations.
 These interaction rules become the “relational DNA” that drives professional interaction not only on the leadership team, but throughout the organization.

 5. Get the “diffusion rules” right.
 Executive teams can only be effective when their thinking, actions, and decisions spread and amplify quickly across large numbers of people — to processes, projects, and places where they aren’t personally present.
 Reports and meetings, though necessary, are insufficient.
 The “how we think and act” DNA must be universal across the organization.

 When your senior leadership team is functioning at its best, the team members will be:

 - Thinking like a strategic team and functional experts, simultaneously;

 - Meshing the “tribal rules” of their own origins with those of very different teammates;